pfren1998/SELINA/README.md

 ### Preprocess of query data

-This step is to normalize, convert the genes to hg38 and symbol, perform dimension reduction and clustering for your data.
-We support 3 formats of input: `plain`,`h5` and `mtx`.
-The gene by cell matrix is plain format.
+This step is to normalize, convert the genes to version hg38 and symbol names, perform dimension reduction and clustering for your data.
+SELINA supports 3 formats of input: `plain`,`h5` and `mtx`.
+The gene by cell matrix is in plain format.
 Below are examples of the commands for preprocessing different formats of input data.

 ```
 #mtx